idebtor/JoyJava/LamdaExpression.md

 group.forEach( (s) -> System.out.println(s) );
 ```
 ------------------------
-## 4. Lab assignment
+# Lab assignment - Part 2

 Review this __Comparator with Lambda expression__ lesson and add the following two sorts and test them.
-	- Use a lambda expression to sort the group by their student names.
+	- Use a lambda expression to sort the group by each instance variable.
-	- Use a lambda expression to sort the group by their student name lengths.
+	- Use a lambda expression to sort the group by the student name length.
-	- Name this file, StudentLambda.java
+	- Add this part of code at the end of StudentDriver.java

 ----------------